 AMY MCCONNELL has been performing from the age of nine months when she appeared in her first television commercial.
-Amy continued her childhood career as a regular on the TfO TV series “Téléfrançais” and in various professional theatrical productions such as “The Sound of Music” and “A Christmas Carol.”
+Amy continued her childhood career as one of the principals on the TfO TV series “Téléfrançais” and also performed in various professional musical theatrical productions.

 Amy went on to win a scholarship to study musical theatre performance at the American Academy of Musical and Dramatic Arts in Manhattan.
 Studying acting made Amy feel (and it has had this effect on countless actors before her) that what she really wanted to do was direct.

 Despite her anglophone name, Amy comes from a francophone background, is fluently bilingual and frequently performs in French.
 Known for her beautiful voice, impeccable intonation and emotional approach, Amy’s style encompasses jazz, pop and musical theatre.

 WILLIAM SPERANDEI (trumpeter, pianist) is a Toronto musician, composer, arranger, and bandleader.
 His love of the trumpet began in grade school where he studied privately with Bram Smith.
 He continued his education at Wilfrid Laurier University in Waterloo, Ontario, on a full scholarship and for two and a half years studied classical music and played in diverse ensembles including orchestra, wind ensemble, brass trio, and jazz ensemble, as well as leading his own jazz quintet.